706-419-3883

 Curcumin from turmeric possesses potent anti-inflammatory, anti-oxidant, and analgesic properties.
 It inhibits inflammation in joints by at least five known mechanisms.
 Studies show that curcumin-phosphatidylcholine phytosome complex decreased joint pain and improved joint function in individuals with OA.1 Unlike NSAIDs (nonsteroidal anti-inflammatory drugs) and prescribed cox-2 inhibitors, curcumin has no gastrointestinal or cardiovascular side effects.
 Curcumin also protects the weight-bearing surface of the joint and the cartilage cells from breakdown.2

 One comparative, randomized, double-blind, placebo-controlled study showed that a twelve-week use of curcumin complex or its combination with boswellic acid reduces pain-related symptoms in patients with OA.
 Curcumin in combination with boswellic acid is more effective.
-Combining curcuma along with boswellia serrata extracts increases the efficacy of OA treatment.3
+Combining curcumin along with boswellia serrata extracts increases the efficacy of OA treatment.3

 More Evidence for Curcumin